 Want more?
 Head over to our complete Amsterdam guide.

-There are over thirty airports across the UK that offer flights to Amsterdam and for most people this will be the fastest and easiest way of getting there.
-If you're looking to save money checking flights to Rotterdam and Eindhoven are other options, and access to Amsterdam is excellent on public transport.
+Most people will find flying to Amsterdam the fastest and easiest mode pf transport.
+If you're looking to save money, checking flights to Rotterdam and Eindhoven are other options, and access to Amsterdam is excellent on public transport.
 As an alternative to flying, there is a ferry from Hull to Rotterdam, which is only an hour's drive from Amsterdam, as well as a ferry that runs direct from Newcastle to Amsterdam.